Ray Connolly

 Ray Connolly (born 4 December 1940) is a British writer.
 He is best known for his journalism and for writing the screenplays for the films That'll Be the Day and its sequel Stardust, for which he won a Writers' Guild of Great Britain Best Screenplay award.

 Early life

-Ray Connolly was born and brought up in Lancashire.
-He was educated at West Park Catholic Grammar School, St. Helens; Ormskirk Grammar School and the London School of Economics where he read social anthropology.
-There he also edited the LSE magazine Clare Market Review and was an associate editor of the student film magazine Motion.
+Connolly was born and brought up in Lancashire.
+He was educated at West Park Catholic Grammar School (St. Helens), Ormskirk Grammar School, and the London School of Economics (LSE), where he read social anthropology.
+There, he edited the LSE magazine Clare Market Review and was an associate editor of the student film magazine Motion.